PRESS RELEASE

 Participants of the conference : Yulia Tyshchenko, the Head of the Board of the Ukrainian Centre for Independent Political Research; Ihor Burakovskyi, the Director of the Institute for Economic Research and Policy Consulting; Ihor Koliushko, the head of the board of the Centre for Political and Legal Reforms; Olexandr Sushko, Research Director of the Institute for Euro-Atlantic Cooperation; Yevhen Bystrytskyi, executive director of the International Renaissance Foundation; Dmytro Shulga, senior manager of the European Program of the International Renaissance Foundation.

 EU-Ukraine Association Agenda (AA) is a key document regulating EU-Ukraine relations before the new Association Agreement is signed and enters into force.
-The Association Agenda outlines key priorities of reforms that Ukraine needs to implement to fully use the opportunities provided by the deepened cooperation with the EU.
-The practical aim of the Association Agenda is to clearly define priorities requiring urgent action before signature of the Association Agreement.
+The Association Agenda outlines key priorities of reforms that Ukraine

-The first stage of the civil societys monitoring is a part of a project «Implementation of the EU-Ukraine Association Agenda: expertsview» performed in March-June, 2010.
+The first stage of the civil society’s monitoring is a part of a project «Implementation of the EU-Ukraine Association Agenda: experts’ view» performed in March-June, 2010.
 The project is implemented by a consortium of Ukrainian think tanks, including The Ukrainian Centre for Independent Political Research, The Institute for Economic Research and Policy Consulting and The Centre for Political and Legal Reforms.
 The media support is provided by the international NGO "Internews Ukraine".

 It is implemented in co-operation with the Civil Society Expert Council under the Ukrainian section of the EU-Ukraine Cooperation Committee.